 Right.
 What about recreation?
 I'd imagine there was a game of two-up, or two?

 There was the odd game of two-up, virtually every night.
-There was always the card games, the crib games, the euchre, you name it, around the deck and we used to have the odd boxing, a little bit of boxing, sparring and so on.
-There wasn't a lot of that but, and then every now and again you'd find somebody running around the deck - all the more energetic types.
+There was always the card games, the crib games, the euchre, you name it, around the deck and we used to have a little bit of boxing, sparring and so on.
+There wasn't a lot of that but, every now and again, you'd find somebody running around the deck - all the more energetic types.
 But, generally, it was quite a leisurely trip really.

 Well, it was a British Army transit camp right in Colaba, almost right in central Bombay.
-The thing that was outstanding was when we got into the houses, into the huts, there was nothing in the huts except the old charpoys as the Indians call them which is the square frame laced with the old rattan or rope to make a bed.
+The thing that was outstanding was when we got into the houses, into the huts, there was nothing in the huts except the old charpoys, as the Indians call them, which is the square frame laced with the old rattan or rope to make a bed.
 And the big signs on the wall that said they were prone to collecting bugs - bedbugs - and then it gave you a description of the bedbug and it also gave you the method of removing same.
-You were to take, one man was to take an end each and lift it up chest high, keeping your toes back you dropped it to the concrete, and any little black things that ran across the concrete you put your foot on it.
-And on your day off you took the - and this was in this big official army sign on the wall - on your day off you took the bed down to the, or the charpoys down and soak it in the sea.
-And you weren't to leave it, you were to sit and watch it while it was soaking.
+One man was to take an end each and lift it up chest high, keeping your toes back you dropped it to the concrete, and any little black things that ran across the concrete you put your foot on it.
+And on your day off you took the - and this was in this big official army sign on the wall - you took the charpoy down and soak it in the sea.
+And you weren't to leave it; you were to sit and watch it while it was soaking.